albertosaa/ActiveCooling/README.md

 adapted for any other card or element requiring similar cooling.

-For the rationale and overall description of the project, see the accompanying [paper]{.ul}.
-For the full build instructions, see the [hardware details](https://github.com/albertosaa/ActiveCooling/hardware/).
+For the rationale and overall description of the project, see the accompanying [paper](documentation/cooling-paper.pdf).
+For the full build instructions, see the [hardware details](hardware/).
 For the Arduino programming and electronics, see the [controller details]{.ul}.

 ### License